meyerd/bierouter/README.md

 is also easy, but in practice, this only works up to 10 or 11 locations.
 After that, the number of permutations is way to big to be computed.

+*Update*: Apparently, the problem of optimal beer drinking routes is very popular and Michael Trott from WolframAlpha also discussed this in the [blog](http://blog.wolframalpha.com/2014/08/19/which-is-closer-local-beer-or-local-whiskey/).
+As far as I could find out, they use a kind of approximate algorithm for bigger problems and an exact dynamic programming or integer programming based solution method for small problems.
+Unfortunately, I could not find out what exactly the approximate algorithm does or how it works.

 License
 =======